 The Awards challenge photographers everywhere, amateur or professional, to explore and share the most astonishing imagery of those places which dominate our past.
 Entries will be judged on originality, composition and technical proficiency alongside the story behind the image and its historical impact.
-Judging all entries will be a panel of experts including broadcaster and historian Dan Snow of History Hit TV, CEO of Trip Historic Mike Lewis, Head of HISTORY® Dan Korn, Chairman of The Association for Historical and Fine Art Photography Richard Everett, All About History Group Editor-in-Chief James Hoare and Duncan Wilson, CEO of Historic England.
+Judging all entries will be a panel of experts including broadcaster and historian Dan Snow of History Hit TV, CEO of Trip Historic Mike Lewis, head of the television channel HISTORY™ Dan Korn, Chairman of The Association for Historical and Fine Art Photography Richard Everett, All About History Group Editor-in-Chief James Hoare and Duncan Wilson, CEO of Historic England.
 The winners will be announced at an awards ceremony to be held in November.

 The winner will see their work showcased on the official competition website and will receive a cash prize of £1,000.